riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 I think it would be great to get HRAD proponents/opponents to be like "we're definitely in world X, and not any of the other worlds" or even be like "actually, the case for HRAD really is disjunctive, so both of the cases in worlds X and Y apply".

-if i missed any additional worlds, or if i described one of the worlds incorrectly, i'd like to hear about that.
+If I missed any additional possible worlds, or if I described one of the worlds incorrectly, I am interested in hearing about it.

 If it becomes clear which world we are in, then the next step is to drill down on the crux.